ForgeRock/ping-ios-sdk/Davinci/README.md

 node = await (node as!
 ContinueNode).next()
 ```

-The `DaVinci` depends on `PingOidc` module.
+The `PingDavinci` depends on `PingOidc` module.
 It discovers the OIDC endpoints with `discoveryEndpoint` attribute.

 The `start` method returns a `Node` instance.
 The `Node` class represents the current state of the application.
 You can
 use the `next` method to transition to the next state.